djma777/100-days-of-code/r2-log.md

 - I think I found the solution to the images, but there's the part where the height might be too large, and if I change my css to accomodate the height then it might break the width.
 This may need more testing, and reading on my part.

 ---

+## Day 10.
+August 3, 2020.

+### **Today's Progress**

+- Codewars

+### **Thoughts**

+- Solved a Kata today.
+My solution wasn't bad, I actually kind of like my solution better than the top 1.
+The top solution was very concise but I wasn't sure about the intent of each expression chained together.
+But it was really using implicit coercion that I would have otherwise not thought possible.
+Learned that.
+I'm still very excited about learning (achieving a higher mastery of the language).
+More!!!

+---